Atwood Memorial Center

 I. Rental fees

-- University departments and student organizations will not be charged rental fees for any departmental activity which they solely sponsor.
+- University departments & student organizations will not be charged rental fees for any departmental activity which they solely sponsor and where the main attendance is on-campus personnel.
+University departments and student organizations will be charged rental fees for events if at least one of the following is present:

-Groups/organizations not directly related to the university must pay rental fees according to the following Fee Schedule.
-The Fee Schedule and policies listed in this document can be altered or waived only by the Academic Facility Rental Committee or the University President.
+Groups/organizations not directly related to the university must pay rental fees according to the following room rental rates.
+The room rental rates and policies listed in this document can be altered or waived only by the Academic Facility Rental Committee or the University President.
 The exception will be commercial rates which can be negotiated by the CSO director.
 Non-university groups will be charged for rehearsal at the regular rate schedule.

 Rental charges for space do not include charges for technical help which is requested or required.

-Technicians will be assigned based on the type of organization they are and the complexity of their technical requirements.
+Technicians will be assigned based on the type of organization and the complexity of their technical requirements.
 University organizations with simple needs are handled by student technicians.
-If they have complex needs, they will be asked whether they would prefer a Information Technology Services professional technician or student technicians for sound setups.
-Commercial and nonprofit booking with simple requirements will be given the same choice, but commercial bookings with complex technical needs beyond students abilities or equipment available will be required to either use ITS technicians or hire out an independent sound company.
-All of our lighting equipment is handled by student technicians.
+If they have complex needs, they will be asked whether they would prefer an Information Technology Services (ITS) professional technician or student technicians for sound setups.
+Commercial and non-profit bookings with simple requirements will be given the same choice, but commercial bookings with complex technical needs beyond students' abilities or available equipment will be required to either use ITS technicians or hire an independent sound company.
+All of our lighting equipment is handled by student technicians. - Charges

 - Student organizations will be charged for all technician time.

-- Events that a university department cosponsors with a non-university group will be charged for technician times.
+- Events that a university department co-sponsors with a non-university group will be charged for technician time.